UOA-COMPSCI719-S2-2024/cs719-examples/example-04-stores/README.md

   Have a look at [`lib/js/fetch-store.js`](./src/lib/js/fetch-store.js) and read the comments there to see how it works.
 Then, look at [`lib/js/pokemon-store.js`](./src/lib/js/pokemon-store.js) and the [`PokemonDetail`](./src/lib/components/PokemonDetail.svelte) component to see it in action, loading information about various Pokemon (it's also used somehwere else in the app - see if you can find it!). **Note:** Unfortunately, this won't work with the `{#await}` block, but we can easily use `{#if}` to check the loading / error status, for example.

   You are welcome to use and modify this function in your own code.
 Be sure to credit the source!

+- **Todo list**: The page at [`/todos`](./src/routes/todos/+page.svelte) puts together many of the concepts Svelte II, into a more "real" app, allowing users to add, modify, and delete items from a todo list.
+The todo list is backed by a Svelte store located at [`lib/js/todo-store.js`](./src/lib/js/todo-store.js).

+  In this example, we can see that we can use a combination of stores and prop passing / event handling, in basically any combination.
+Our `NewTodoForm` component dispatches a custom event whenever the user wants to add a new todo item.
+This is added to the store in `+page.svelte`, which in turn passes the todo list store to the `TodoList` component as a _bound_ prop.
+We use `bind:` here so that whenever the `TodoList` component modifies the todo list in any way, the page and store will be properly updated to match.

+  We could have instead made our `TodoList` component access the todos store directly, rather than supplying it as a bound prop.
+This is equally valid.

+  Within the `TodoList` component itself, we can see that binding to individual properties of a todo item works absolutely fine, and everything is updated as we would expect.
+We can also see how we can delete an item from the todos array by filtering out the item we'd like to delete.